BYLAWS OF THE

 Section 4.
 Audit/Review:

-Accounts of the Chamber shall be reviewed annually within 3 months after the end of the fiscal year by three (3) members appointed by the President, one of whom shall be knowledgeable in accounting procedures and who may be, but does not have to be, the Treasurer.
-Should it be deemed necessary the President shall employ the services of a Certified Public Accountant to audit the accounts.
+Accounts of the Chamber shall be reviewed annually within 3 months after the end of the fiscal year by three (3) members appointed by the Board Chairperson, one of whom shall be knowledgeable in accounting procedures and who may be, but does not have to be, the Treasurer.
+Should it be deemed necessary the Board Chairperson shall employ the services of a Certified Public Accountant to audit the accounts.
 The audit report shall be available to all members of the Chamber upon request.

 Section 5.
 Records: